thsis/BADS19/README.md

 Parameters
 ----------
-`objective`
+`objective` : `function`
               The objective function that will be optimized.
 This function should return a dictionary of the form `{"loss": loss, "status": hyperopt.STATUS_OK}`.
 Returns
 -------
 `outer` : `function`